 To understand their nature it might be helpful to envision the physical body with two other bodies encompassing it.
 These other bodies are not physical, rather, they are non-physical.

 Funnels of light energy, rainbows of colour, circulate through the astral body.
 The force which was circulating was the underlying animating energy of life itself.
 They called this energy, Prana.
-Prana is the elemental catalytic energy that is within all living things .
+Prana is the elemental catalytic energy that is within all living things.
 Prana is within all three bodies.
 Prana is in all physical things but is not physically manifest.
 The circulation of Pranic energy through the astral body is done through channels or tubes that are called Nadis.
 Each chakra contains a certain number of Nadis and these possess tone or vibration.
-These centres activate and circulate energy.
-Each Chakra centre is uniquely designed to transport energy through the focus of its particular prism and create the physical body.
-The physical body, is also made up of sound and light, appearing in this three dimensional reality as skin, blood and bones.
+These centers activate and circulate energy.
+Each Chakra center is uniquely designed to transport energy through the focus of its particular prism and create the physical body.
+The physical body, is also made up of sound and light, appearing in this three-dimensional reality as skin, blood and bones.
 Like the astral body, the physical body circulates energy through a system of nerves and ganglia.

 The six Chakras correspond to the nerve plexus along the spine.

 At the base of the spine is Muladhara, which corresponds to the sacral plexus.

 Next is Swadhisthana corresponding to the prostatic plexus.

 Manipura, the third chakra, corresponds to the solar plexus.

 Anahata, the fourth chakra, is located in the heart region and corresponds to the cardiac plexus.